MinaAlmasi/assignment4-using-finetuned-transformers/README.md

 For ```Neutral```, the difference between ```REAL```  and ```FAKE``` is ```3.6``` percentage points.
 For the other emotions, the difference is around 1 percentage point in the distribution of emotions between the two groups with ```Disgust``` displaying a slightly higher difference (```1.9``` percentage points difference with the proportion being higher in ```FAKE``` headlines).

 ### Conclusion
-No major differences between ```Real``` and ```Fake``` emotions are present in the emotion classification done by [j-hartmann/emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
+No major differences between ```REAL``` and ```FAKE``` headlines are present in the emotion classification done by [j-hartmann/emotion-english-distilroberta-base](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base).
 In general, the headlines seem to be predominantly classified as ```Neutral```.

 It should be noted that these classifications are merely the result of one finetuned model, and they do not represent any **ground truth**.
 We can therefore not conclude that most news headlines are ```Neutral```, but merely that this is the model's "opinion."
+On the [model card](https://huggingface.co/j-hartmann/emotion-english-distilroberta-base) on Hugging Face, it is mentioned that the evaluation accuracy was 66% which is notably higher than the chance level of 14%.
+Nonetheless, the model is not perfect.

 Two things could be considered for a more nuanced look into these differences.
 Firstly, it may be of interest to compare the current model with other similar models to investigate whether there is agreement in these classifications.
 Secondly, each emotion label is given a probability score that is also included in the labelled data (```fake_or_real_news_with_emotion_labels.csv```).
 It is worth investigating whether there are differences in how certain the model has been in classifying emotions for ```REAL```  versus ```FAKE``` headlines.

 ## Author
 This repository was created by Mina Almasi: